priyanshu-codejee219/Geo_DSL/README.md

 ### Expression support

 Geo_DSL expressions support numeric arithmetic, trigonometry, and references to parameters and variables.
 Example operators include `+`, `-`, `*`, `/` and math functions such as `sin(...)` and `cos(...)`.
+For detailed description use Guides added in the Repo

 ### Sample Program